A second interview gives you another chance to show an employer why they should choose you so make sure you're prepared

 Questions to ask in a second interview

 Even more so than before, you must have at least one or two questions to ask the interviewer at the end of a second interview.
-You're very close to getting a job offer, which is a significant moment for anyone - the employer will be very surprised if you don't have any queries at this stage.
+You're very close to getting a job offer so the employer will be surprised if you don't have any queries at this stage.

 See 7 good questions to ask an interview for some ideas, but try to make your questions more specific to the job this time.
 This will show that you've continued to do your research in between interviews.
 For example, you could ask about current projects, what you'd be working on if you get the job, or the company's response to a news story relevant to the industry.